zwartopwit/raphael-backward-forward/README.markdown

+# Important!
+I switched from raphael to [svg.js](http://svgjs.com/) for all my vector graphics because [svg.js](http://svgjs.com/) is only a fraction of raphael's size and supports much more core SVG features.
+[Svg.js](http://svgjs.com/) has similar arrange functionality built-in.
+Therefore this plugin is no longer supported.

-# Raphaël Backward Forward plugin - 0.0.2
+## Raphaël Backward Forward plugin - 0.0.2

 ### What is it?
 An extension to the Raphael Vector Library.<br/>